Blog

 Which solutions to analyze the TH?

-Before treating the water with the right dosage, you need to analyse the three main factors responsible for water balance which are pH, TAC and TH :
+Before treating water with the right dosage, you need to analyze the three main factors responsible for water balance: pH, TAC and TH.
+To measure TH, suitable colorimetric strips are commercially available.

-• Some of the latest generation devices, such as ICO analyses the TDS (Total Dissolved Solids), thanks to its conductivity probe which measures all minerals (calcium, bicarbonates) and trace elements (chlorine, bromine ....).
+• Some of the latest generation devices, such as ICO analyzes the TDS (Total Dissolved Solids), thanks to its conductivity probe that measures all minerals (calcium, bicarbonates), trace elements (chlorine, bromine ....)
+See the video below.

 • The TDS is between 250 and 2000 ppm for pools treated with chlorine or bromine, and between 3000 and 5000 for pools treated with salt.